GuilhermeACSM/GuilhermeACSM/README.md

 - **MySQL**: I rely on MySQL to manage and query data efficiently.
 Whether it's building a small-scale application or a larger enterprise solution, I use MySQL to create reliable, fast, and secure databases.

+- **Mobile**: I am currently exploring mobile development using React Native.
+It allows me to build cross-platform apps for both iOS and Android, creating seamless and user-friendly mobile experiences.

+- **API Development**: I have learned to develop and integrate APIs using both PHP and React Native.
+I’m familiar with RESTful services, handling data transfer, and making my applications more dynamic and scalable through API interactions.

 ### 🌱 Currently learning:

 - Improving my skills in **API development** and integration.
+- Improving my skills in **MOBILE development** and integration.

 ### 🔧 My Development Tools: